rdkcentral/firebolt-certification-suite/cypress/TestCases/README.md

 # Test Cases

-This directory contains the test cases that are used during the execution of the Firebolt Certification Suite (FCS).
+This directory contains the test cases used during the execution of the Firebolt Certification Suite (FCS).
+These test cases are dynamically copied into this folder based on the selected SDK version.

 ## Structure of the Directory

-- Test cases are dynamically copied from the `sdkResources` directory based on the selected SDK version.
+- The `cypress/TestCases` directory will **be empty initially** in the repository because it is **cleared** at the start of each test run.
+It is then **dynamically populated** from the corresponding SDK version folder in `sdkResources`.
-- Depending on the SDK version specified (via CLI or default), the corresponding test cases are placed here for test execution.
+- Once the tests are executed, the relevant test cases are copied over from:

-## Important Notes

-- **Do not modify** the files inside this directory directly, as they will be overwritten with each test execution.
-- Test cases are copied from `sdkResources/<version>/TestCases` or `sdkResources/external/<version>/TestCases`.
+  - `sdkResources/<version>/TestCases`
+  - `sdkResources/external/<version>/TestCases`
-- If no SDK version is passed in the CLI, the suite will use the default version, copying test cases from the relevant folders in `sdkResources`.
+- If no SDK version is passed via CLI, the suite defaults to the version specified in `package.json` and copies test cases from the corresponding folder.

+> **Important Note**: Do not modify files directly in this directory, as they will be overwritten during each test run.
+The directory will only contain test cases **after** the tests are executed.

 For more information about how test cases are managed, please refer to the main documentation in the [sdkResources directory](../../sdkResources/README.md).

-## Folder Contents

-This folder will only contain test cases once the tests are executed.
-Before running the tests, this folder will be empty.